evanwill/_drafts/_notes/commandline.md

+---
-# Intro to the Command Line
+title: Intro to the Command Line
+layout: post
+tags: cli, shell
+date: 2017-03-04
+---

-Does command line interface (CLI), REPL, terminal, console, or shell sound scary?
+> Does command line interface (CLI), REPL, terminal, console, or shell sound scary?
 Don't worry, we'll learn about the basic computer interface that gives you super powers!
 If you want to work with Raspberry Pi, Linux, or many programming languages you need a basic familiarity with the CLI.
 This MILL-Mini will demystify the terminal so you can use it to get things done.

 ## What is the Shell?

+The command line is a text-based interface for efficiently getting stuff done.
-Terminal, console, cmd, command-line, or Bash: you will hear it called many things, but ultimately the **Shell** is just a program on your computer like any other application.
+It's often called the shell, terminal, console, cmd, or Bash, but ultimately the **Shell** is just a program on your computer like any other application.
-Its job is to act as a **command shell**, taking input from the user, ordering the computer's operating system (OS) to execute the instructions, and returning outputs.
+Its job is to act as a **command shell**, taking input from the user, ordering the computer's operating system (OS) to execute the instructions, and returning the outputs.

 Since the 1980's the most common way to interact with a computer is via the **graphical user interface** (GUI), i.e. the windows, icons, and pointers of a desktop environment.
 Technically this is a shell.